Mary Heilmann

-Mary Heilmann is an American painter based in Manhattan and Bridgehampton in Long Island, New York.
-She has had solo shows and traveling exhibitions at galleries including 303 Gallery (Manhattan) and Hauser & Wirth in Zurich, Switzerland and at the Wexner Center for the Arts in Columbus, Ohio and the New Museum on the Lower East Side in Manhattan.
-She has been cited by many younger artists, particularly women, as being an influential figure.
+Mary Anne Heilmann (January 3, 1940 – August 14, 2026) was an American painter based in Manhattan and Bridgehampton in Long Island, New York.
+She had solo shows and traveling exhibitions at galleries including 303 Gallery (Manhattan) and Hauser & Wirth in Zurich, Switzerland, and at the Wexner Center for the Arts in Columbus, Ohio, and the New Museum on the Lower East Side in Manhattan.
+She has been recognized as a powerfully influential figure for younger artists.

 Early life and education

-Heilmann was born in San Francisco in 1940.
+Heilmann was born in San Francisco on January 3, 1940.
 In 1947 her family moved to Los Angeles.
 While in Los Angeles she joined her local diving and swimming team, an activity that she devoted herself to until 1953 when her father died of cancer and the family returned to San Francisco.
+Her Catholic upbringing remained an influence on her life and work.

 In 1959 Heilmann enrolled at the University of California, Santa Barbara.
 She recalled that it was “the beach, the surf, the surfers, the great shacky beach houses” which drew her there, an extension of the life she had made for herself in her late teens at San Francisco's North Beach.
 After graduating with a bachelor's degree in literature and minoring in art, in 1962, she attended San Francisco State College (now San Francisco State University) in 1963, in the hopes of earning a teaching credential.

 While at SFSC she met Ron Nagle, an artist, and began studying ceramics in earnest, having dabbled in the medium while at UCSB.
 In 1965 she began studying in the master's program in ceramics and sculpture at the University of California, Berkeley, drawn as so many were to the modernist ceramicist Peter Voulkos.
 While there Heilmann studied not only with Voulkos, but with the sculptor and ceramicist Jim Melchert, and Karl Kasten, a painter and print-maker.
 During her time at Berkeley Heilmann became friends with the artist Bruce Nauman, who was a student at the University of California, Davis.
-Naumann introduced Heilmann to his teacher, William T. Wiley, an artist who taught her for a short time.
+Nauman introduced Heilmann to his teacher, William T. Wiley, an artist who taught her for a short time.